Pope Saint Paul VI was also called Giovanni Battista Enrico Antonio Maria Montini.

 On September 29 1963, Pope Paul VI re-opened the Ecumenical Council and gave it four key priorities namely; A better understanding of the Catholic Church, Church reforms, Advancing the unity of Christianity and Dialogue with the world.

-In attendance to the Ecumenical Council were representatives of other Christian communities.
+In attendance at the Ecumenical Council were representatives of other Christian communities.
 He thanked and begged them for their forgiveness if at all they felt that the Catholic Church was guilty of separation.

 It was after the end of the third session on November 21 1964 that Pope Paul VI made the formal pronouncement of Mary as Mother of the Church.
 He also announced reforms in the following areas;